phpmyadmin/phpmyadmin/doc/config.rst

 Example for IP address limited autologin
 ++++++++++++++++++++++++++++++++++++++++

-If you want to automatically login when accessing phpMyAdmin locally while ask for password when remotely, you can achieve it using following snippet:
+If you want to automatically login when accessing phpMyAdmin locally while asking for a password when accessing remotely, you can achieve it using following snippet:

 .. code-block:: php